ofekatr/Social-Network/README.md

 Currently fixing a Netlify error in the single post page routing.
 It can be seen in the images below.

-# A social media platform application for posts.
+# A social media platform for posts.
 ---
 Once logged in, users can read, write and delete posts and comments.